 Enemies do still spawn duplicates of themselves if you get pushed back to a previous screen, there are plenty of bats or flying enemies that aren’t easy to hit, and hearts are spare and don’t add much health when you find them, but overall the difficulty seems just right.
 Screen-clearing grenades are actually rather plentiful, and can help you out of any tight spots.
 You also get a full life bar at the beginning of each new level, so if you can just make it to the end, you’ll be in great shape for the next.

 The game’s also got the spirit of the series nailed, which helps to keep the levels fresh, and helps make fans smile.
 It’s little touches that remind you of moments from the film, like ducking from table to table to avoid gunfire in Club Obi-Wan, dodging walls of flame in the Venice catacombs, or fistfighting atop a tank before it rolls off the cliff.
 There’s even a giant swordsman boss at the end of the Cairo level, who appropriately falls to a single bullet.
 If you love the films, you’ll love the references.
-If you just love the platform gaming, I think you’ll still enjoy the winks, nods, and variety they bring.
+If you just love the platform gaming, I think you’ll still enjoy the variety they bring.

 Bottom line, it’s a great platformer.
 It follows the formula of the Super Star Wars trilogy to the letter, but takes the best parts of each.
 It’s rarely complicated, often gorgeous, and always fun.
 Adventure has a name, and his name is worth being stamped on this cart.